Avril112113/SSSWTool/readme.md

 See (usage)[#Usage] for how to use this tool.

 ## Usage
-Run `ssswtool.bat` either directly or just `ssswtool` if it's on your PATH.
+Requires to be run in a cmd prompt.
+If `ssswtool` was added to your PATH, you can use `ssswtool` directly, otherwise replace it with the path to `ssswtool.bat`.

+1. Create a new project with `ssswtool new addon ./some_addon_name`.
-The file `script.lua` is the default entrypoint, any files `require()` from there will be included into the output.
+2. Edit `script.lua`, any files `require`d from here will be included into the output.
-Build with `ssswtool build ./`.
+3. Build with `ssswtool build ./`.
-The default output directory is `<CWD_OR_CONFIG_DIR>/_build/script.lua`.
+   The default output directory is `<PROJECT_DIR>/_build/script.lua`.
+   It will also output to `<SW_SAVEDATA>/data/missions/<PROJECT_NAME>/script.lua` if the directory exists.
-You may create a `ssswtool.json` to customize the build process, it is high recommended to create this, see [below on how to set it up](#json-config-format).
+You may edit `ssswtool.json` to customize the build process, [see below](#json-config-format).

-You may replace `build` with `watch`, which will build, then upon any detected changes re-build your addon automatically.
+You may replace `build` with `watch`, which will re-build your addon automatically when any changes are detected.
-It will detect changes even during a build (build loops will be detected and stopped).
+Do be careful when modifying `ssswtool.json` while `watch` is running.

 ## JSON Config format
 This section describes the format of `ssswtool.json` and any referenced configs by it.